Kissing Case: Events

-After Sissy Marcus told Bernice Marcus about seeing James and David, her father and neighbors picked up shotguns and went looking for the boys and their parents.
-That evening, police arrested Thompson and Simpson on charges of molestation.
 The young boys were detained for six days without access to their parents or legal counsel.
 They were handcuffed and beaten in a lower-level cell of the police station.
 A few days later Juvenile Judge Hampton Price found them guilty, saying "since they just stood silent and didn't say nothin', I knew that was a confession of guilt."
-Price sentenced the boys to indefinite terms in reform school.
-The boys, still denied legal counsel, were told they might get out when they were 21 years old.
+Price sentenced them to reform school, perhaps until the age of 21.

-The boys were imprisoned in the North Carolina state reformatory in Hoffmann in October 1958.
 The North Carolina chapter of the NAACP raised funds to hire an experienced lawyer and appeal their case.
 The national office had not wanted to enter the case, as they were working on litigation challenges to law, such as barriers to voter registrations.
 Following the boys' arrests, their mothers had been fired from their jobs as domestics, and the NAACP relocated them to nearby towns for their safety.

 Civil rights leader Robert F. Williams, head of the Monroe chapter of the NAACP, raised protests about the arrests and sentencing.
 Williams called Conrad Lynn, a noted black civil rights lawyer from New York, who came to aid in the boys' defense.
 Former First Lady Eleanor Roosevelt tried to talk with the North Carolina governor.
 At first the local and state governments refused to back down in the case.
 Governor Luther H. Hodges and state attorney general Malcolm B. Seawell, who was appointed by Hodges, traveled to Monroe to prosecute the boys.
 He rejected Lynn's writ (on behalf of Williams) to review their detention.